GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-best-practices/index.md

 altogether.
 By the time the user lazy-loads the image, the resource is unavailable, and thus fails.

-While these are relatively rare occurrences, it may behoove you to have a backup plan if lazy-loading fails.
+While these are relatively rare occurrences, it may behove you to have a backup plan if lazy-loading fails.
 For images, such a solution may look something like
 this: